SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/EAGLE/index.rst

 The stars will lose mass over their lifetime (up to ~45%).
-The fractions will remain unchanged but if one is interested in computing an absolute metal mass (say) for a star, the ``InitialMass`` (see the section :ref:`EAGLE_star_formation` below) of the star must be used.
+The fractions will remain unchanged but if one is interested in computing an absolute metal mass (say) for a star, the ``InitialMasses`` (see the section :ref:`EAGLE_star_formation` below) of the star must be used.

 The chemistry model only requires a small number of parameters to be specified in the `EAGLEChemistry` section of the YAML file.
 These are the initial values of the metallicity and element mass fractions.
-These are then applied at the start of a simulation to *all* the *gas* particles.
+These are then applied at the start of a simulation to *all* the gas and star particles.
 All 9 traced elements have to be specified An example section, for primordial abundances (typical for a cosmological run), is:

 .. code:: YAML